Retrospected/GraphSecretsHunter/README.md

-# Graph API Secrets Hunter
+# GraphSecretsHunter

-Searching for secrets on O365 based on keywords using Graph API.
+Searching for secrets based on keywords on Office365 sources using the Microsoft Graph API.

 ## Requirements